commercionetwork/commercionetwork/docs/join-mainnet.md

 # Join the mainnet

-> See the [launch repo](https://github.com/commercionetwork/launch) for information on the mainnet, including the details about the genesis file.
+> See the [chains repo](https://github.com/commercionetwork/chains) for information on the mainnet, including the details about the genesis file.

 > Please make you you have [installed commercio.network](./installation.md) before you go further.